 We recommend the Waterpik Cordless Freedom.

-The Cordless Freedom has lots of things going for it: it’s waterproof and can be used in the shower, it’s battery operated so doesn’t need charging, it comes with a handy travel bag and travel plug, and you get the same if not similar results to any other Waterpik device.
+There are lots of things going for the Cordless Freedom.
+It’s waterproof and can be used in the shower, it’s battery operated so doesn’t need charging, it comes with a handy travel bag and travel plug, and you get the same results to any other Waterpik device.

 Unfortunately, the reservoir is smaller (but it can’t be the size of a corded device’s!) and lasts about 30 seconds before needing to be refilled.